 Cash pooling, which is commonly used internationally for Group financing, will be secured and placed on a reliable legal basis both for raising and maintaining capital.
 Cash pooling is an instrument for balancing liquidity between the Group's business units.
 For this purpose, funds are channelled from the subsidiaries to the parent company for joint cash management.
 In return, the subsidiaries receive repayment claims against the parent company.

-Although cash pooling as a method of group financing is considered to make economic sense, legal uncertainty had arisen in practice about its permissibility due to the recent case law of the BGH on § 30 GmbHG.
-The MoMiG takes up the concerns of practice and makes a general provision.
-It goes beyond cash pooling and returns to the balance sheet consideration of the company's assets: according to this, a payment by the company to a shareholder cannot be considered a prohibited disbursement of company assets if there is a pure asset swap, i.e. the company's claim for consideration or reimbursement against the shareholder covers the disbursement and is also of full value.
-A corresponding regulation also applies in the area of capital contribution.
-However, this has stricter requirements: In the area of capital raising, it is necessary that the restitution claim is not only fully valid, but also liquid.
-In other words, it must be due at any time or be able to be called in by the company without notice.
-This is because, for example, in the case of a loan that can only be terminated after a longer period of time, it is very uncertain whether the repayment claim is actually fully valid.
-In addition, the back-and-forth payment must be disclosed in the company's application so that the registry judge can check whether the requirements for a fulfilment effect are nevertheless met.
+Although cash pooling is considered economically sound as a method of group financing, recent jurisprudence from the Federal Court of Justice (BGH) concerning § 30 GmbHG had created legal uncertainty in practice regarding its permissibility.
+The MoMiG addresses these practical concerns and introduces a general regulation.
+This regulation extends beyond cash pooling and reverts to an accounting treatment of company assets: accordingly, a payment from the company to a shareholder cannot be deemed a prohibited distribution of company assets if it constitutes a pure asset exchange, meaning the company's counter-performance or refund claim against the shareholder covers the payment and is also of full value.
+A corresponding regulation also applies to capital contributions.
+However, this imposes stricter requirements: in the context of capital contributions, it is necessary that the claim for restitution is not only of full value but also liquid.
+It must therefore be due at any time or capable of being made due by the company through extraordinary termination.
+For instance, with a loan terminable only after a long period, the prognosis regarding whether the repayment claim is actually of full value is highly uncertain.
+Furthermore, reciprocal payments must be disclosed in the company's registration application so that the register judge can verify whether the conditions for an effect of fulfillment are nevertheless met.

 e) Deregulation of Equity Substitution Law